Mini Countryman

-The Mini Countryman, also called Mini Crossover in Japan until 2024, is a subcompact crossover SUV, the first vehicle of this type to be launched by BMW under the Mini marque.
+The Mini Countryman, also called Mini Crossover in Japan until 2024, is a compact crossover SUV, the first vehicle of this type to be launched by BMW under the Mini marque.
 It was launched in 2010 and received a facelift in 2014.
 The second generation vehicle was released in 2017 and received a facelift in 2020.
 The third generation of the Countryman was released in 2023.

 Pre-production concepts

 The Mini Crossover Concept previewed the design of the Countryman.
 It has four doors (2 right swing open, 1 left swing open, 1 left lift/sliding) and four single seats.
 It was unveiled at the 2008 Paris Motor Show.

 The 2010 Mini Beachcomber Concept was based on the Crossover Concept and the Mini Countryman, with no doors and no conventional roof.
 It included ALL4 all-wheel drive and offroad wheels.
 It was unveiled at the 2010 North American International Auto Show.